Herculaneum papyri: Modern attempts

 The bulk of the preserved manuscripts are housed in the Office of Herculaneum papyri in National Library of Naples.

 In 1969, Marcello Gigante founded the creation of the International Center for the Study of the Herculaneum Papyri (Centro Internazionale per lo Studio dei Papiri Ercolanesi; CISPE).
 With the intention of working toward the resumption of the excavation of the Villa of the Papyri, and promoting the renewal of studies of the Herculaneum texts, the institution began a new method of unrolling.
-Using the 'Oslo' method, the CISPE team separated individual layers of the papyri.
+Using the 'Oslo' peeling method, the CISPE team separated individual layers of the papyri.
 One of the scrolls exploded into 300 parts, and another did similarly but to a lesser extent.

-Since 1999, the papyri have been digitized by applying multi-spectral imaging (MSI) techniques.
+Since 1999, the unrolled papyri have been digitized at Brigham Young University by applying multi-spectral imaging (MSI).
 International experts and prominent scholars participated in the project.
-On 4 June 2011 it was announced that the task of digitizing 1,600 Herculaneum papyri had been completed.
+On 4 June 2011 it was announced the task of digitizing 1,600 Herculaneum papyri had been completed.
+MSI helps spot ink because the ink and the charred papyrus have different reflectivities in the 950 nm infrared band.
+The images are not actually "multispectral", but consist only of data in this 950-nm band.